schnitzi/rampart/README.md

 internal board representation (and vice versa, which I promise will be handy for other purposes later).
-As there is no particular order to the resulting moves, it is recommended that you generate moves into a Set class, so you can just check that `actual` equals `expected`.
+As there is no particular order to the resulting moves, it is recommended that you generate moves into some sort of Set class, so you can just check that `actual` equals `expected`.

 There are test files for positions involving checkmates and stalemates.
-Most move generators will and should find no legal moves for these test cases, but depending on how you write your chess engine, your move generator might never encounter this situation -- you can skip these tests if so.
+Most move generators will and should find no legal moves for test cases in either, but depending on how you write your chess engine, your move generator might never encounter this situation -- you can skip these tests if so.

-As this project contains its own move generator, I've included sample tests (in Java and Kotlin) that test it against the test data files.
+As this project contains its own move generator, I've included sample tests (in [Java](src/test/java/org/computronium/chess/TestMoveGeneratorJava.java) and [Kotlin](src/test/kotlin/org/computronium/chess/TestMoveGeneratorKotlin.kt)) that test it against the test data files.
 As the test data files were generated using this same engine, the tests will of course pass!
 But the tests demonstrate how you can set up similar tests for your chess engine, as described